tarakgit/LLM_FoundationModels/README.md

-## Build LLM's(foundation models) like Meta Llama 3.2,Google Gemma2, MISTRAL, IBM Granite on local machine using OLLAMA, Docker, Open WebUI 👋
+## Build LLM's(foundation models) like DeepSeek, Meta Llama 3.2,Google Gemma2, MISTRAL, IBM Granite on local machine using OLLAMA, Docker, Open WebUI 👋

 OLLAMA is an open-source platform that allows users to run large language models (LLMs) on Local Machine.